Kallyan01/fileuploader/README.md

 ## Local Setup

-Install the dependencies Using `npm`
+Install the Dependencies Using `npm`

 ```bash
  npm install